latin-dict/latin-dict.github.io/_dictionaries/SmithHall1871.md

 year: 1871
 tags: [English, Latin]
 nickname: SmithHall1871
-comment: suspended
+comment: draft
 categories: [general]
 ---
 # {{ page.title }}, {{ page.author }} ({{ page.year }})

-**English-Latin** dictionary.
-Current state of the transcript (2019-05-21) does not allow to detect dictionary structure correctly, so in many cases formatting is broken.
-I am not going to fix it until the transcript be finished.
+**English-Latin** dictionary containing about 27,000 of articles.
+It is based on the transcript of Distributed Proofreaders (see Sources) which is not finished yet, so about 50% of the articles have still not been formatted.

-Another digital edition of this dictionary was made by [Johan Winge](https://github.com/Alatius), his version is available on-line on the [web-site Latinitium][2] and should be recommended to all users.
+Another digital edition of this dictionary was made by Johan Winge (@Alatius).
+His version is available on-line on the website [Latinitium][11] and should be recommended to all users because of its completeness.

-To the date, our XDXF version is the only known offline edition, so one could still find it useful.
+## Download

-For download see [Release][101] section; development version and source files are in the [github repository][1].
+[Download][2] files compiled for dictionary shells. <s>Format Slob is recommended for desktop GoldenDict, read</s> [<s>documentation</s>]({{ site.baseurl }}{% link docs/docs.md %}) <s>about other dictionary shells.</s> Files in XDXF and Logos formats only, more will be produced soon.

 ## Exemplum